 Before you step into the SAP BO interview, you should have a very clear understanding of the SAP BO platform, the categories of tools it offers and how these tools are interrelated.
 You should be able to explain the end to end process of reporting.

 You should also have an idea of the pros and cons of different SAP BO tools, the kind of requirements they serve and which tool to use for what purpose.
-There will always be questions coming from the Universe and webi.
+Questions from the Universe and webi will always be there in the list.
 So, these two topics should also be well-prepared.

 Recommended Reading=> Best SAP Testing Tools